Vyral/greg-mcdaniel/_drafts/advice-for-selling-your-property-after-a-divorce.md

 {% include youtube.html %}

-What do you do with your property after a divorce?
-Here’s my advice.
+<center>What do you do with your property after a divorce?
+Here’s my advice.</center>

 Here are a few tips to help you navigate the sale of your property if you’re selling it after a divorce: